Love Signs

-Love Signs is the fourth studio album by Australian indie pop band the Jungle Giants, released independently on 23 July 2021 through Amplifire Music.
+Love Signs is the fourth studio album by the Australian indie pop band the Jungle Giants, released independently on 23 July 2021 through Amplifire Music.
 Love Signs was written and produced solely by frontman Sam Hales.

-Preceded by five singles—"Heavy Hearted", "Sending Me Ur Loving", "In Her Eyes", "Treat You Right" and "Love Signs"—Love Signs debuted atop the ARIA Albums Chart, dethroning Quiet Ferocity as their highest charting album in the process.
+Preceded by five singles—"Heavy Hearted", "Sending Me Ur Loving", "In Her Eyes", "Treat You Right" and "Love Signs"—Love Signs debuted atop the ARIA Albums Chart, dethroning Quiet Ferocity as their highest-charting album in the process.

 At the 2021 ARIA Music Awards, Konstantin Kersting was nominated for Engineer of the Year for work on this album.

 At the 2022 Queensland Music Awards, the release won Album of the Year.

 At the AIR Awards of 2022, the album was nominated for Independent Album of the Year and Best Independent Pop Album or EP.

 Background

 Following the commercial success of Quiet Ferocity (2017), the Jungle Giants shifted to focus on more electronic and dance-centric music.